MicrosoftDocs/azure-devops-docs/docs/build-release/apps/java/build-maven.md

 ---
 title: CI build for a Java app with Maven
-description: Define a continuous integration (CI) build process for your Java app with Maven in Visual Studio Team Services or Team Foundation Server ms.prod: vs-devops-alm ms.technology: vs-devops-build ms.topic: get-started-article
+description: Define a continuous integration (CI) build process for your Java app with Maven in VSTS or Team Foundation Server ms.prod: vs-devops-alm ms.technology: vs-devops-build ms.topic: get-started-article